Office of First-Year Programs

 In order to help you understand what constitutes a good writing sample, the English Department and the University's Writing Center offer these pointers:

-Be sure your writing is appropriate.
+- Be sure your writing is appropriate.
 This means addressing the topic of the posed question.
 Guard against wandering off and writing about a related (or, worse, unrelated) topic.
-This is a common error among entering student writers.
-Also, use language and tone that is appropriate for your audience (English Department faculty); that is, do not use slang and do not be too informal or flip in your answer.
+Use language and tone that is appropriate for your audience (English Department faculty); that is, do not use slang and do not be too informal or flip in your answer.